 - Surprisingly, considering the city in which the show is set and the Jewish heritage of its producer, averted in CSI: NY.
 Neither the main characters nor the actors who play them include any Jews.
 Particularly notable in that its sister show CSI: Miami, which is set in a city that houses substantially fewer Jews than NYC, does include Jewish cast members (the most prominent being Jonathan Togo, who plays CSI Ryan Wolfe).

-- On a sketch from Mr. Show, David Cross played a Right Wing Militia Fanatic who claimed that his property was his own country.
+- On a sketch from Mr. Show, David Cross played a Right-Wing Militia Fanatic who claimed that his property was his own country.
 He ran cameras off his land whilst yelling that HBO stands for "Hebrew Box Office" and various complaints about the liberal Jew-run media.

-- In the first season of Louie, Louie CK gets a part in "The Godfather".
+- In the first season of Louie, Louie CK gets a part in The Godfather.
 His agent tells him Matthew Broderick asked for him specifically, and that they're remaking the Coppolla original "but with all Jews".note

 - The comedy song "All I Want For Christmas Is Jews"